mia-platform/documentation/docs/development_suite/overview-dev-suite.md

 To learn how to configure your project links, visit [this page](./set-up-infrastructure/runtime-environments#links-configuration).
 :::

-In the Dashboards section you can find the names of all the dashboards created in your project, by clicking on one of them you will be redirected to the corresponding dashboard in the Dashboards Area.
+In the Dashboards section you can find the names of the first dashboards created in your project, by clicking on one of them you will be redirected to the corresponding dashboard in the Dashboards Area or click on "View all" to see all of them.

 ## Console Sections